Saqqqi/Zepto-Nextjs/README.md

 ### Prerequisites

-Before you begin, make sure you have the following software installed on your machine:
+Before you begin, make sure you have the following software installed on your machine.

-- Node.js (version X.X.X)
+- next (version 13.4.7)
-- npm (version X.X.X)
+- bootstrap (version 5.3.0)
-- MongoDB (version X.X.X)
+- react-markdown (version 8.0.7)

 ### Installation